indrayam/nerd-notes/cisco/cisco-switch-privileged-mode.md

 # Cisco IOS Privileged Mode

 ### Privileged Commands
-All User Commands listed above can be invoked in Privileged mode.
+All User Commands listed can be invoked in Privileged mode as well

 ```bash
 Switch#?